Statement following Randy's Stay of Execution on 4th October

 Despite Randy's numerous efforts to reach out to his parents for help and guidance, he found himself very much alone.
 He went on to fall into a very poor set of circumstances, and further fell into a state of depression which led to this terrible crime.

 Leading up to the night of the robbery, Randy continuously expressed his reluctance to co-operate, thus frustrating his co-defendants who eventually assigned him the role of ONLY grabbing clothing and supplies.
-In fact, as the night of the robbery drew nearer, Randy's co-defendants were so frustrated by his lack of co-operation and his unwillingness to take part in the robbery, two of his co-defendants had a plan in place to kill him.
+In fact, as the night of the robbery drew nearer, Randy's co-defendants were so frustrated by his lack of co-operation and his unwillingness to take part in the robbery, two of his co-defendants spoke about his being "a nuisance" and how his [Halprin's] "death might be necessary".
 In the tab directly below, headed 'Randy's Relationship With His Co-Defendants,' you will find a link to a news article with more information on this.

 As events played out on the night of the robbery, Randy neither pulled nor fired his gun (a gun he was forced to carry by his co-defendants - we've attached an extract of Randy's trial testimony to that effect, below).
 Randy was NOT one of the shooters, and he is NOT guilty of capital murder.
 Randy did not grow up around guns, and has never moved in circles where guns or gun culture were prevalent.
 None of Randy's friends or family members had ever carried or used guns, or weapons of any description either...Ergo, for someone like Randy, gunfire erupting around him was both a surreal and very frightening situation and he fled the scene on foot.
 In fact, he was so eager to distance himself from what was happening, he was shot in the foot as he fled the scene.